surevine/spiffing/README.md

 ## Building / Running

 __Note:__ This library uses [asn1c](https://github.com/vlm/asn1c) from a dependency.
-In order to build tis firstly download submodules:
+In order to build this firstly download submodules:

 ```
 git submodule update --init